MagiX7/Battle-System-Demo/README.md

 # Battle-System-Demo

 ## How to use
-Everything you need to do to get the demo working is just launch the Game.exe and select the option "New Game".
+Everything you need to do to get the demo working is just launching the Game.exe and select the option "New Game".
+Everything is controlled through the keyboard.

 ## Once in the game
 Once you are in the game, to trigger the battle you should move downwards and it will automatically trigger.